Red Barn Murder

-The Red Barn Murder was a 1827 killing in Polstead, Suffolk, England.
-A young woman, Maria Marten, was shot dead by her lover, William Corder at the Red Barn, a local landmark.
+The Red Barn Murder was an 1827 murder in Polstead, Suffolk, England.
+A young woman, Maria Marten, was shot dead by her lover William Corder at the Red Barn, a local landmark.
 The two had arranged to meet before eloping to Ipswich.
-Corder sent letters to Marten's family claiming that she was well, but after her stepmother spoke of having dreamed that Maria had been murdered, her body was next year discovered in the barn.
+Corder sent letters to Marten's family claiming that she was well, but after her stepmother spoke of having dreamed that Maria had been murdered, her body was discovered in the barn the next year.

-Corder was tracked down in London, where he had married.
+Corder was located in London, where he had married.
 He was returned to Suffolk and found guilty of murder in a well-publicised trial.
 In 1828, he was hanged at Bury St Edmunds in an execution witnessed by a huge crowd.
 The story provoked numerous newspaper articles, songs and plays.
 The village where the crime had taken place became a tourist attraction and the barn was stripped by souvenir hunters.
-The plays, ballads and songs remained popular throughout the next century and continue to be performed today.
+Plays, ballads and songs about the murder remained popular throughout the next century and continue to be performed today.

 Murder

-Maria Marten (born 24 July 1801) was the daughter of Thomas Marten, a molecatcher from Polstead, Suffolk.
-In March 1826, when she was 24, she formed a relationship with the 22-year-old William Corder.
+Maria Marten (born 24 July 1801) was the daughter of Thomas Marten, a molecatcher from Polstead in Suffolk.
+In March 1826, when she was aged 24, Marten formed a relationship with 22-year-old William Corder.
 Marten was an attractive woman and relationships with men from the neighbourhood had already resulted in two children.
-One child – belonging to Corder's older brother Thomas – died as an infant, but the other, Thomas Henry, was still alive at the time when Corder met Marten.
+One child – belonging to Corder's older brother Thomas – died as an infant, but the other, Thomas Henry, was still alive at the time Corder met Marten.
 Thomas Henry's father, Peter Matthews, did not marry Marten but regularly sent money to provide for the child.

-Corder (born 1803) was the son of a local farmer and had a reputation as something of a fraudster and a ladies' man.
+Corder (born c.
+1803) was the son of a local farmer and had a reputation as something of a fraudster and ladies' man.
 He was known as "Foxey" at school because of his sly manner.
-Corder had fraudulently sold his father's pigs, although his father had settled the matter without involving the law, but Corder had not changed his behaviour.
-He later obtained money by passing a forged cheque for £93 and he had helped local thief Samuel "Beauty" Smith steal a pig from a neighbouring village.
+Corder once fraudulently sold his father's pigs, although his father had settled the matter without involving the law, but Corder had not changed his behaviour.
+He later obtained money by passing a forged cheque for £93 and had helped local thief Samuel "Beauty" Smith steal a pig from a neighbouring village.
 When Smith was questioned by the local constable over the theft, he made a prophetic statement concerning Corder: "I'll be damned if he will not be hung some of these days."
 Corder had been sent to London in disgrace after his fraudulent sale of the pigs, but he was recalled to Polstead when his brother Thomas drowned attempting to cross a frozen pond.
 Corder's father and three brothers all died within eighteen months of each other and only he remained to run the farm with his mother.